 The thing is, you can’t put a time frame on it because everyone heals in their own time.
 But the one thing I can say is that you have to be consistent — you have to wake up every morning and set intentions on wanting to heal and wanting to be a better person.

 And you have to be so open minded.
 You have to let things fly over your head sometimes.
 You can’t let everything that everyone says to you bother you or stress you out.
-You really have to choose your battles.
+It’s really about choosing your battles.

 Once you’ve mastered that, once you’ve mastered yourself, it’s so easy.
 Everything else just flows.
 Even raising your children becomes easier.